holochain/dev-camp-playground/day3/README.md

 ### Prerequisites

-There is only one prerequisite, if you are on Mac or Ubuntu:
+If you are on Mac or Ubuntu, you'll need zmq installed:
 On MacOS:
 ```
 brew install zmq